2000 Million people have no access to clean water

 Mr. Al-Hassan Adam, the international coordinator of End Water Poverty, commented that all big industries should do more to protect the hydro resources.
 In countries like Mexico, most water is still contaminated.
 In most poor countries there is an urgent need for infrastructure to guarantee the safe management of water.

 How to convert salt water into drinkable water

 One very interesting way of getting more clean and drinkable water is the desalination process.
-Rich countries have no problem with this but for poor countries, it might be a challenge.
+Rich countries have no problem with this, but for poor countries, it might be a challenge.
 Obviously, only the countries with a coastline will consider this.
-The question is how far inland they would be willing to transport this clean water? probably not very far inland.
+The question is, how far inland they would be willing to transport this clean water?
+Probably not very far inland.

 The Desalination Process

-The resulting water, free of the harsh solids, is now suitable for human consumption as well as agricultural needs.
-All countries which can afford to build these desalination plants will benefit from this fresh water source since about 70% of the surface of our planet is covered with ocean.
+The resulting water, free of harsh solids, is now suitable for human consumption as well as agricultural needs.
+All countries which can afford to build these desalination plants will benefit from this freshwater source since about 70% of the surface of our planet is covered with ocean.

 Photo Source: Pixabay

 We can do a lot for our planet, but it will mean that we have to mend our ways.
 It seems that humanity is not so keen on doing that.
 There are many solutions out there and if implemented all together they would make a huge change.
 Perhaps you would like to read my post on solutions for our planet.